creto-club/creto-blog/_posts/2021-09-23-welcome-to-the-creto-blog.md

 - Give you examples on how other brands executed certain marketing strategies
 - Give you insights from experts and the best minds in the D2C industry

-We strongly believe in 'Growing Together'
+We strongly believe in 'Growing Together'.
+Which is why we're building India's biggest community of digital marketers and consumer brands.

+## Sounds Good!
+So What's Next

+Subscribe by dropping in your email id below:

+Or follow us on [LinkedIn](https://www.linkedin.com/company/creto-club) or [Twitter](https://twitter.com/creto_club) to get the latest in marketing for consumer brands!